omarreis/diySextantScale/README.md

 # diySextantScale

-This repo contains high resolution images of marine sextant scales.
+This repo contains high resolution images of marine sextant scales, for DIY instrument projects.
-These scales use Vernier style reading of seconds on the arc.

 * Sextant scale images generated programatically to have geometrically correct proportions.
 * Original size is for printing on A4 sized paper with 600 DPI resolution.